tahaafg20/D2-JS/07-objects-and-classes/01-what-are-objects-and-classes.md

 #### Using Constructors to Mimic Class Instantiation

-Let's revisit the example provided in Ruby Intro of a `Person` class.
-We can still use JavaScript to organize objects in a hierarchical fashion, and to construct new objects based upon a *constructor* (we'll cover what a constructor is in the next lesson).
+Let's try and think back about when we learnt about classes in Ruby - with the `Person` class.
+We can still use JavaScript to organize objects in a hierarchical fashion, and to construct new objects based upon a *constructor* (we'll cover what a constructor is after this).

 Here is how we could build a program to model the relationships between (1) people and the idea of a "Person", (2) a band and the idea of "Bandness", (3) an album and the idea of "Albumness", and (4) the way that each of these objects interacts with each other.